nuuuwan/news_lk3_data/README.md

 *2024-10-22 11:59:00* · [`adaderanalk`](https://www.adaderana.lk/news/102848/johnston-to-record-statement-at-cid-over-luxury-car-found-at-hotel-) · `en`

 Former Minister Johnston Fernando’s attorneys have informed the Court of Appeal that he will appear before the CID tomorrow to provide a statement regarding the unregistered luxury car allegedly belonging to him, which was found parked at a star-class hotel in Colombo.

+A petition filed by former MP Johnston Fernando seeking an order to prevent his arrest over the incident was taken up for consideration today (22).

+During this, his attorneys informed the court that Fernando is prepared to appear before the Criminal Investigation Department tomorrow to provide a statement regarding the incident.

+The court subsequently ordered the petition to be called again on October 25.

 ◼️